Hives/radio-app/back-end/README.md

 Run `npm start` in this folder.

-You can also do `npm start:dev` to start a server with hot reloading.
+You can also do `npm run dev` to start a server with hot reloading.

 ## Resources